 2019 Knife In The Hat (KITH) official info and rules: 1.
 Participation Rules: a.
 Only paid members of the TKG are allowed to participate.
 No minimum years experience required; however, there will be two pools of names to swap, one for Lone Star Knifemakers and one for General Members. b.
 If you would like to participate in this year’s KITH please follow these directions: i.
 Type “I’m in” as a comment to the official Facebook post ii.
-Send me, Jason Wilder, a Facebook Message or email with your NAME, PHONE NUMBER, EMAIL ADDRESS, and MAILING ADDRESS.
-My email address is wilderforge [...]
+Send an email to email@example.com containing your NAME, PHONE NUMBER, EMAIL ADDRESS, and MAILING ADDRESS. iii.
+The participant must make, finish, and box the [...]

 TKG hosted a hammer in at Chad Cunningham's ranch south of Baird on 10/28/17.
 There were about 70 people in attendance including both members and non-members.
 We had demonstrations by Dale White and Bryan Borton, by Bill Poor, by Chad Cunningham, and a few others.
 Vendors included Terry Dunn with stabilized wood, Texas Farrier Supply with general knifemaking supplies, Charles Turnage with mammoth ivory, Matt Marti with custom forging hammers, and another gentleman who made custom forges.
 Thanks to Jason Boone for the video. https://youtu.be/5kAtNXT-Kt0